infinum/ios-viper-xcode-templates/README.md

 }
 ```

 These interfaces are initially empty.
-They exists just to make it simple to insert any and all functions needed in all views/interactors/presenters in you project. *ViewInterface* and *InteractorInterface* protocols need to be class bound because the Presenter will hold them via a weak reference.
+They exist just to make it simple to insert any and all functions needed in all views/interactors/presenters in your project. *ViewInterface* and *InteractorInterface* protocols need to be class-bound because the Presenter will hold them via a weak reference.

 Ok, let's get to the actual module.
-First we'll cover the files you get when creating a new module via the module generator.
+First, we'll cover the files you get when creating a new module via the module generator.

 ## 2. What you get when generating a module

 When running the module generator you will get five files.
-Say we wanted to create a Home module, we would get the following: *HomeInterfaces*, *HomeWireframe*, *HomePresenter*, *HomeView* and *HomeInteractor*.
+Say we wanted to create a Home module, we would get the following: *HomeInterfaces*, *HomeWireframe*, *HomePresenter*, *HomeView*, and *HomeInteractor*.
 Let's go over all five.

 ### Interfaces